2022 Houston Astros season: July

 On July 5, the Astros won their eighth consecutive contest, 9–7.
 Former Astros standout Zack Greinke, now pitching for the Royals, was honored with a video tribute before the game.
 Astros batters got ten hits and six runs over five innings against him, including home runs from Bregman and Peña in the fifth inning.
-Aledmys Díaz got three hits and a two-run home run off reliever Jackson Kowar. Álvarez turned his first career double play and hit his 25th home run.
+Aledmys Díaz got three hits and a two-run home run off reliever Jackson Kowar.
+Alvarez turned his first career double play and hit his 25th home run.
 Entering the eighth inning, Houston held an 8–5 lead.
-The Astros infield appeared to have turned a routine double play, but the Royals challenged, contending that José Altuve failed to touch second base to eliminate the lead runner and his throw to first was late.
+The Astros infield appeared to have turned a routine double play, but the Royals challenged, contending that Jose Altuve failed to touch second base to eliminate the lead runner and his throw to first was late.
 After review, the call on both outs was overturned, and the Royals were then positioned with runners on first and second with no outs.
-After Houston reliever Bryan Abreu walked home a run, he was removed in favor of Phil Maton, which resulted in Nicky Lopez hitting a fly ball to Álvarez in left field. Álvarez rifled the ball home to Maldonado on a 92.5 mph carom, who applied the tag to Hunter Dozier racing for home in time for the out.
+After Houston reliever Bryan Abreu walked home a run, he was removed in favor of Phil Maton, which resulted in Nicky Lopez hitting a fly ball to Alvarez in left field.
+Alvarez rifled the ball home to Maldonado on a 92.5 mph carom, who applied the tag to Hunter Dozier racing for home in time for the out.
 Rafael Montero pitched the ninth for his sixth save.

 The Royals homered three times off Cristian Javier (6–4) on July 6 en route to 7–4 win to terminate the Astros' eight-game winning streak.
 Whit Merrifield, the leadoff hitter, homered on the third pitch of the game, and Hunter Dozier and Emmanuel Rivera also connected versus Javier.
 It was his first loss since June 6 and the three home runs allowed tied a career high.
 In the sixth inning, Díaz homered in a second straight game for Houston.

 The Astros concluded the mathematical first half of their season with a 53–28 record, including 26–12 at home.

 Houston won the final game of the series versus Kansas City, 5–2, behind Justin Verlander's (11–3) six innings and two runs, pushing further his AL-leading win total.
-Martín Maldonado led the offense with a double among three total hits and one walk, Altuve (17) and Álvarez (26) both homered, and Altuve drive n three including Maldonado after his double.
+Martín Maldonado led the offense with a double among three total hits and one walk, Altuve (17) and Alvarez (26) both homered, and Altuve drive n three including Maldonado after his double.
 Verlander, who allowed seven hits and one earned run over six innings, struck out eight.
-Continuing an impressing return from Tommy John surgery, his ERA to shrunk to 2.00; his ERA, opponent average (.190) and WHIP (0.97) all ranked second in the AL. Dusty Baker (2,041) took over sole possession of ninth place in wins among managers, pasing Walter Alston.
+Continuing an impressing return from Tommy John surgery, his ERA to shrunk to 2.00; his ERA, opponent average (.190) and WHIP (0.97) all ranked second in the AL. Dusty Baker (2,041) took over sole possession of ninth place in wins among managers, passing Walter Alston.